 Life insurance provides peace of mind and a tax-free lump sum to an employee's loved ones should an employee die, helping relieve money worries at a very difficult time.
 The sum paid is based on a multiple of the employee's salary

 A pension is designed to fund a person’s retirement.
-With auto enrolment, all companies now have to offer their employees the opportunity to join a pension scheme.
-The majority of these are now what’s called a Defined Contribution scheme – where the money is invested by a pension provider chosen by you.
+Following auto enrolment, all companies now have to offer their employees the opportunity to join a pension scheme.
+The majority of these are now what’s called a Defined Contribution scheme, also called a Group Personal Pensions (GPP) – where the money is invested by a pension provider chosen by you.
 These have now largely replaced the more traditional Defined Benefit scheme – where the amount someone is paid in retirement is based upon how many years the person has worked for you and the salary they’ve earned during that time.

 Both Income Protection and Sick Pay Insurance can provide a percentage of income if an employee is unable to work due to illness or injury, so you don't have to.
 The difference is that:

 However, neither policy covers your staff against redundancy.

 Not to be confused with Income Protection, PAI can pay out a one-off, tax-free lump sum if an employee dies or suffers a permanent total disability following an accident or unforeseen event.
 It doesn’t cover sickness or general disability.

 A medical/health cash plan essentially covers smaller health issues.
 Depending on the condition claimed, it can either reimburse or pay towards healthcare such as minor dental work, check-ups, eye tests and physiotherapy..

 PMI is designed to meet either part or all of the cost of private medical treatment.
 It typically covers acute illness or injury, but usually excludes any pre-existing conditions.